 Movies starring Arnold Schwarzenegger

-As we talk about Arnold Schwarzenegger’s movies, it’s probably a good time for me to remind new readers that our daughter, Sarah, is 16 and we’re very open about watching movies together and talking about them as a family.
+As we talk about Arnold Schwarzenegger’s movies, it’s probably a good time for me to remind new readers that our daughter, Sarah, is in her later teen years, and we’re very open about watching movies together and talking about them as a family.
 These are not recommendations for all ages, nor are the ones for older teens even something I’d suggest sending your 17-year-old off to watch alone.
 But there are also some fun picks for everyone!

 - Kindergarten Cop: This is Arnold’s favorite of his own movies and one of our favorites too!
 It’s funny – but there are some stressful parts, so I would not suggest this for any small children.